EasyDutch-uBO/EasyDutch/.github/PULL_REQUEST_TEMPLATE.md

 <!-- [Write here the result of whatever investigation work you have done Schrijf hier het resultaat van het onderzoekswerk dat je hebt gedaan] -->

 ### Privacy *
-By submitting this issue, you agree that report does not contain private info, also not in the screenshots Dit issue bevat geen persoonlijke informatie, ook niet in de screenshots
+By submitting this issue, you agree that this report does not contain private info, also not in the screenshots.
+Dit issue bevat geen persoonlijke informatie, ook niet in de screenshots.
 - [ ] I agree to follow this condition / Ik ga akkoord met deze voorwaarde